pulsar-edit/pulsar/packages/welcome/README.md

 ## Welcome package

-Opens a welcome editor with helpful information the very first time Pulsar is opened.
+Opens a welcome editor with helpful information the very first time Lumine is opened.